-Dithering and Mowing
+Dithering

 The previous section describes a series of special calibration exposures which should be made at the start of the mission and periodically thereafter.
-For the bulk of the time, however, the SNAP telescope will execute its normal program of repeatedly scanning a small region of the sky.
-Let us consider briefly the details of this procedure: is there a "best" way to move the telescope across the sky?
+For the bulk of the time, however, the SNAP telescope will execute its normal program of repeatedly scanning a small region of the sky; this is sometimes called mowing, as if the telescope were a giant lawn mower and the stars blades of grass.
+Let us consider briefly the details of this mowing procedure: is there a "best" way to move the telescope across the sky?